 by Olly Richards

-Particles are a critical element of every Japanese sentence, and you can’t put a sentence together without them.
-They are essential for conveying meaning in a sentence.
+Particles are a critical element of every Japanese sentence, and you canโt put a one together without them.
+They are essential for conveying meaning.

 For Japanese learners keen to get a grasp of particles, understanding the English equivalent first could help you.